DevMajed/Keyboard_To_LED_Assembly_Code/README.md

 # Keyboard to LED

-In this code, 4x4 keypad is used in order to control the tri-color LED .\ Pushing each of the buttons 0-7 should light the LED with the color specified below.\
+In this code, 4x4 keypad is used in order to control the tri-color LED.\ Pushing each of the buttons 0-7 should light the LED with the color specified below.\
 When the button is released, the LED should remain lit.\
 Pressing any of the other buttons (9,A,B,C,D,*,#) should not affect the LED.\